GianpaoloBranca/SoftwareEng2/scratches/TP/subsistemIntegration.md

 ### Test case AS
 __Items:__ MobileApp -> PWEService
-__Description:__ This is the most crucial and complex integration test since it involves what will be delivered to the final user.
+__Description:__ This integration test is crucial since it involves what will be delivered to the final user, and it is the last step of the whole integration process.

- * In every function that require a token, if it is expired or invalid an error is displayed, the user get logged out and the login screen is displayed.
+ In every function that require a token, if it is expired or invalid an error is displayed, the user get logged out and the login screen is displayed.
- * In every function with effect "INVALID BEHAVIOR" the action is not performed and an error is displayed in the app.
-The action is logged and reported, since it should never be possible to perform from the mobile App.
-Every action except for Login that have an invalid ID is is threaten as INVALID BEHAVIOR.

 ####Login(ID, password)
 +---------------------+-------------------------------+